AleksandrCuchriajev/PythonStepByStep/README.md

 # PythonStepByStep
-Python step by step course materials
+## Python step by step course materials

-# Quizes:
+## Quizes:
-# You can find various quizes from different sections.
+### You can find various quizes from different sections.
+It will help you to practise in Python programming

+## Exercises:
+### You can find various exercises from different sections.
 It will help you to practise in Python programming